 Text analysis, also known as text mining, is the process of automatically classifying and extracting meaningful information from unstructured text.
 It involves detecting and interpreting trends and patterns to obtain relevant insights from data in just seconds.

 Let’s say your team needs to analyze hundreds of online reviews to learn about the things that your clients like or dislike about your product.
-Reading each review manually would be time-consuming and highly ineffective.
-Text analysis, however, can help you automatically tag reviews according to their topic (topic analysis) and classify each opinion as positive, negative, or neutral (sentiment analysis), saving your team valuable hours and ensuring consistent criteria is applied to all your data.
+Text analysis, however, can help you automatically tag reviews by topic and classify each opinion as positive, negative, or neutral, saving your team valuable hours.

 Another term you may have heard is text analytics.
-While it’s closely related to text analysis, the difference is that text analysis obtains qualitative insights from unstructured text, while text analytics uses data visualization tools to transform insights into quantitative data and tells the story behind the numbers.
+While it’s closely related to text analysis, text analytics uses data visualization tools to transform insights into quantitative data while text analysis obtains qualitative insights from unstructured text.

 There are two main text analysis models: text classification and text extraction.
-Text classification consists of assigning predefined tags or categories to a text, based on its content.
+Text classification involves assigning predefined tags or categories to a text, based on its content.
 Text extraction, on the other hand, is the process of extracting relevant information like keywords, company names, prices, and product specifications from unstructured text.
-Each of these models contains different applications, some of which we’ve mentioned below:

 Sentiment analysis: identifies the subjective information in a text and classifies opinions as positive, negative, or neutral.
-You can use it to analyze Twitter mentions, customer support interactions, survey responses, and more, and get insights on how your customers feel about your brand.
+You can use it to analyze sentiments on Twitter, in customer support interactions, survey responses, and more, and get insights on how your customers feel about your brand.

 Intent Detection: this classifier detects the intention behind a text, allowing you to take action immediately.
 For example, you might receive emails that request to unsubscribe from your product or a message that demonstrates an interest in your product.
 By classifying these into intents, such as Unsubscribe and Interested in Product, you can take immediate action.

 Getting started with text analysis is not as difficult as it sounds.
-In fact, there are many online tools available that don’t require any programming skills to begin with.
+In fact, there are many text analysis tools that don’t require any programming skills to begin with.

 Whether you decide to use one of our pre-built models or create your own, you can put your machine learning model to work with your own data by analyzing data in a batch, connecting with any of the available integrations with third-party apps, or using the MonkeyLearn API.